 At the end of this post, I also share some of my favorite materials for specific, niche ESL classes, such as business English tutoring or writing tutoring.
-I have used all these materials myself and they are my tried and true.
+I have used all these materials myself, which are my tried and true.

 My top 3 textbook picks